geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

      - 2
    * - attribute (mandatory)
      - Classification attribute
-     - For vector layers, one of the layer attribute names, for raster layers, a band number
+     - For vector layers, one of the layer attribute names, for raster layers, a band number (starting from one, like in the raster symbolizer)
      - No default for vectors, "1" for rasters
    * - method
      - Classification method